NetApp-openstack-dev/openstack-docs/source/cinder/deployment_choice/section_construct-mappings.rst

 .. important::

-   When deploying Cinder with clustered Data ONTAP, NetApp recommends that each Cinder backend refer to a single SVM within a cluster through the use of the ``netapp_vserver`` configuration option.
+   When deploying Cinder with ONTAP, NetApp recommends that each Cinder backend refer to a single SVM within a cluster through the use of the ``netapp_vserver`` configuration option.
    While the driver can operate without the explicit declaration of a